digitalcredentials/sign-and-verify/README.md

 - Clone the  `sign-and-verify` repo with
 `git clone https://github.com/digitalcredentials/sign-and-verify.git`

+Copy the docker-compose example file:
+- `cp docker-compose.example.yml docker-compose.yml`

-Optional: If you want to have a automatically generated TLS-certificate provided by Let's Encrypt, then copy the `.yml` file from the `Docker` folder to your main folder by
+Optional: If you want to have a automatically generated TLS-certificate provided by Let's Encrypt, then instead copy the `.yml` file from the `Docker` folder to your main folder by
 - `cp Docker/docker-compose-acme.yml docker-compose.yml`

 - Change the `.env` variables to your liking; first, rename the `.env.example` to `.env` by